-Good sleep is an important part of the immune system process.4 Allowing your body the time it needs to rest can help keep your immune system healthy.
+Sleep is important for both your physical and mental health.
+Giving your body the time it needs to rest can help keep your immune system healthy.4

 How much sleep should you get?
 The standard recommendation is 6 to 8 hours of sleep per night.
 But how long you sleep is less important than how you feel when you wake up.
 You should wake up feeling refreshed and ready to start your day.
 If you don’t, then you can explore ways to get better sleep.

 The best way to give your immune system a boost is by maintaining a healthy lifestyle.
 Explore our health and wellness resources to learn more ways you can stay healthy and thrive.

 1Claire D. Bourke et al., “Immune Dysfunction as a Cause and Consequence of Malnutrition,” ScienceDirect, Trends in Immunology, June 2016.

 2David S. Black et al., “Mindfulness Meditation and the Immune System: A Systematic Review of Randomized Controlled Trials,” Annals of the New York Academy of Sciences, January 21, 2016.

 3Feifei Qiu et al., “Impacts of Cigarette Smoking on Immune Responsiveness: Up and Down or Upside Down?”
 Oncotarget, November 25, 2016.

 4Luciana Besedovsky et al., “The Sleep-Immune Crosstalk in Health and Disease,” Physiological Reviews, July 2019.

 Protect what you love.
 Get the flu shot.